ixoncloud/edge-app-node-red-influxdb-grafana/README.md

 # Edge App - Node-RED with InfluxDB and Grafana for local data visualization

+This project provides a comprehensive solution for collecting, storing, and visualizing data on the IXON SecureEdge Pro gateway.
+It leverages Node-RED for data collection and processing, InfluxDB for efficient time-series data storage, and Grafana for creating powerful visualizations.
+This setup allows for local data handling and visualization, reducing latency and enabling real-time monitoring and analysis of industrial processes directly on the edge gateway.

 ## Prerequisites

 Ensure your environment is properly set up by following this guide: [Running custom Docker applications on the SecureEdge Pro](https://support.ixon.cloud/hc/en-us/articles/14231117531420-Running-custom-Docker-applications-on-the-SecureEdge-Pro).